All branches closed on Friday, April 18, 2025 for Good Friday. This includes branches with Extended Access.

 Participate in events such as an author-led workshop, discuss the novel in a book club and more throughout the year.
 Check back often as new events are added throughout the year.

 Enter the Hamilton Reads Short Story contest.
-Write a fiction piece on a them in All You Can Kill or any genre of the book: satire, humour, horror or absurdism.
+Write a fiction piece on a theme in All You Can Kill or any genre of the book: satire, humour, horror or absurdism.
 Deadline Oct 31, 2025.

 Literary Lowdown